top of page

 Stevie Greenwell

-Stevie Greenwell is a musician, educator, and mentor working around the bay area.
-She works to connect people to their voice both musically and emotionally.
-Stevie believes everyone has the right to sing and that the voice can be a tool of reflection and expression to help us learn who we are and what we want to express to the world.
+Stevie Greenwell is a musician, singer, teacher, constellator, dreamer, and ceremonialist.
+She is devoted to compassionate liberation through vibration, sound, and song.
+We all have the divine right to a voice which can be a tool of reflection and expression to help us learn who we are and what we want to express to the world.
 She works with people one-on-one in intuitive voice work, in workshops, and leading song circles.
-Stevie performs with the Thrive Choir, Jazz Mafia Choral Syndicate and various artists throughout the bay.
+Stevie is co-artistic director of Wildhoir.
+She performs with Jazz Mafia Choral Syndicate and various artists throughout the bay.
 Her songs are rooted in connection to each other, our ancestors and the earth.

 Bio : Bio